Skip to main content

 Acknowledgments

-The PHN residency for new graduate nurses arose out of a student project to explore employing new graduate nurses in public health, and is a realization of the resources needed to support new graduate nurses.
-This project would not have been possible without the leadership and foresight of Renee Frauendienst, who was instrumental in bringing the group together and igniting our passion for the project.
-As a new graduate nurse, Tess (Foster) Ellens provided valuable insight into case study content and shared her experience as a new public health nurse to enhance the project's relevance.
-While Renee and Tess moved on to new opportunities, we are very grateful to both; they were essential in this visionary project to transform new graduate PHNs' transition to practice.
+The PHN Residency Program arose from a student project to explore employing new graduate nurses in public health and is a realization of the resources needed to support nurses new to public health practice.
+This project would not have been possible without the leadership and foresight of Renee Frauendienst, who was instrumental in bringing the group together and igniting a passion for the project.
+Tess (Foster) Ellens provided valuable insight into case study content and enhanced the project's relevance with her experience as a new public health nurse.
+While Renee and Tess moved on to new opportunities, we are very grateful to both; they were essential in this visionary project to transform transition to public health practice.

 Tags